-3.3.3 Links to Artemisia
+Links to Artemisia

 ArtistDesign seeks a tight interaction with the Artemis community, through the Artemisia Liaison Task Force.
-This is composed of the following prominent ArtistDesign members, also active in ARTEMIS/ARTEMISIA: Luca Benini, Werner Damm, Rudy Lauwereins, and Joseph Sifakis.
+This is composed of the following prominent ArtistDesign members, also active in ARTEMIS/ARTEMISIA: Luca Benini, Ed Brinksma, Werner Damm, Jean-Luc Dormoy, Rudy Lauwereins, and Joseph Sifakis.
 Amongst these, 3 are elected members of the ARTEMIS Steering Board.
+Joseph Sifakis is the chair of ARTEMISIA's Chamber B.

-ArtistDesign partners have been encouraged to join ARTEMISIA.
+ArtistDesign partners will be encouraged to join ARTEMISIA.